SteveGilham/Gendarme/README.md

   * DoNotExposeMethodsProtectedByLinkDemandRule
   * DoNotReduceTypeSecurityOnMethodsRule
   * SecureGetObjectDataOverridesRule
+* Similarly, `Gendarme.Rules.Portability.MonoCompatibilityReviewRule`, which uses a Framework-only API, is not implemented in the global tool version.
 * `DefineAZeroValueRule` does not trigger for non-int32 enums that have a suitably typed zero value.
 This rule should not also be doing the job of `EnumsShouldUseInt32Rule`

 ## Direction